Most Recent Post

 Starhawk says in her book The Earth Path (2004 HarperCollins),

 “Meditating by a lake one day, I heard the water say to me, All water is one – one wholeness, one awareness.
 All water is continuously aware of all other water in the world.”

 We humans are likewise connected.
 The water in you is aware of the water in the person sitting next to you.
 We can learn from each other and we can learn from water, that most magical of elements, that vital and life-giving (or life-taking) substance.
 Many of the earliest and most important deities were those of the oceans, the rivers, the rain – all that sustains our bodies, our crops, our animals, our home.

 Starhawk continues, “…water knows.
 Water spirits, water Goddesses and Gods, however we want to name that intelligence that is so different from ours – something knows and feels when we approach with love and respect.”

-Please enjoy this perfect song by Windsong Martin, who I do not know and am not affiliated with, just sharing a personal favorite to get you in a watery mood!
+Please enjoy this lovely ode by Windsong Martin (who I do not know and am not affiliated with) to get you in a watery mood.

 header image: “Miranda — the Tempest” by John William Waterhouse 1916